 - Do not leave devices plugged in while not using them.
 Do not charge your laptops, cell phones or any electronic device excessively.
 This will result in unwanted electricity consumption and might harm your batteries too.
 Simply turn off devices (especially your laptops) while not using them or while sleeping to save power.

 - Keep the doors closed while leaving the room to prevent the room from cooling or heating up too much.
 This way, your room remains warm in cooler climatic conditions, preventing you from using heaters excessively.
 During warmer climatic conditions, you could use the same principle for preventing the cool air generated by ACs from escaping out, making your room feel relatively cooler as opposed to leaving the door open while you leave.
+You should also learn how to change capacitor on ac unit.
+If not, contact an expert to replace it for you.

 - Dry your clothes outdoors if you receive abundant sunlight instead of using the dryers.